Rarotonga, 2010

 'Reasonableness' Exceptions

 'Reasonableness' exceptions are just that.
-Normally (but not always) the substituted SOR is 'correctness'.
+The only other substituted SOR I have seen is that of 'correctness'.

 General